Discount-Ticket-Slay/ticketslave/README.md

     ```
 ### Deploy AWS Infrastructure
 1. Ensure you have the AWS CLI installed and configured with the correct credentials.
-2. Ensure .env file is present with all the relevant environment variables.
+2. Ensure .env file is present with all the relevant environment variables. (not committed for security reasons)
 3. From the root directory, run the following command:
      ```bash
     sh deploy.sh